 Skip to main content

 CCTP on Stellar has two behaviors you must account for when integrating: a 32-byte address format that does not distinguish accounts from contracts, and a seven-decimal USDC precision that differs from other CCTP supported blockchains.
-See CCTP Stellar Contracts and Interfaces for the contract addresses and interfaces.
+See CCTP Stellar contracts and interfaces for the contract addresses and interfaces.

 Stellar address types